Ferries, mailboats, and tour operators can get you out to some of our favorite islands in Maine — plus a couple of others nearby.

 No yacht?
 No problem.
 Sure, the Maine coastline alone has some 3,000 islands you can’t set foot on without a watercraft and some navigation skills, but many of New England’s best offshore adventures are found on islands you can buy a ticket to.

 Word to the wise, though: New England’s islanders brook no foolishness.
 They welcome visitors into their communities but prefer they stay off their lawns, thanks.
-Island towns aren’t theme parks, and this summer of all summers, island-hoppers would do well to respect the communities that host them.
+Island towns aren’t theme parks, and island-hoppers would do well to respect the communities that host them.
 Follow distancing and face-mask guidelines.
 Don’t assume you can buy anything you need in an island town.
 Don’t take pictures of the locals, avoid mentioning Tom Brady, and learn the friggin’ ferry schedule, bub.